Two girls badly hurt in auto-pedestrian accident on Rainier Avenue South

 A young girl was in critical condition and another seriously injured in an auto-pedestrian accident Thursday afternoon at Rainier Avenue South and South Henderson Street in the Dunlap neighborhood of Seattle.

+Seattle Police Sgt.
+Sean Whitcomb said the girls were ages 8 and 12.
+Witnesses said they were crossing Rainier Avenue South walking westbound when they were struck by a southbound vehicle.
+Seattle police accident investigators were at the scene.
+The driver stopped at the scene and was talking to investigators.

-The Seattle Fire Department said the two girls were approximately 10 years old.
-They were taken by medics to Harborview Medical Center, according to Seattle Fire Department public-information officer Kristin Tinsley.
+The Seattle Fire Department said the two girls were taken by medics to Harborview Medical Center, according to Seattle Fire Department public-information officer Kristin Tinsley.
 Seattle police were on the scene and investigating.

 The road is blocked off while police investigate the scene of the collision.